agdestein/IncompressibleNavierStokes.jl/docs/src/manual/differentiability.md

 which means that you can back-propagate gradients through the code.
 This comes at a cost however, as intermediate velocity fields need to be stored in memory for use in the backward pass.
-For this reason, many of the operators come in two versions:oa slow differentiable allocating non-mutating variant (e.g.
+For this reason, many of the operators come in two versions: a slow differentiable allocating non-mutating variant (e.g.
 [`divergence`](@ref)) and fast non-differentiable non-allocating mutating variant (e.g. [`divergence!`](@ref).)